kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 You can enable, disable or remove procedures as needed.
 You can add the same procedure multiple times.

-**Use layer size**

-If enabled, layers will be resized (not scaled) to their size instead of the image size.
-This procedure is enabled by default.

-To keep the size of the image canvas and the layer position within the image, disable this setting.
-Note that in that case the layers will be cut off if they are partially outside the image canvas.
-To export the entire layer, leave this setting enabled.

 **Insert background layers**

 Insert layers tagged with "Background" as background for each layer.